 While older studies indicate an association between optimal clinical outcomes and greater provider expertise in managing HIV infection, in several countries, including the United States, it is projected that there is a strong need to develop the HIV care provider workforce.
 In the United States, many of the clinicians involved in HIV care entered this field at the beginning of the epidemic and are nearing retirement; additionally, fewer infectious diseases physicians are choosing to become HIV primary care providers.
 New CDC recommendations for universal screening will further increase the demand for care, as patients previously unaware of their HIV status are diagnosed.
 On account of expanded screening, increasing prevalence of HIV infection, the syndemic of HIV and aging related comorbidities, and a looming shortage of HIV primary care providers, primary care providers (PCPs) have a critical role to play in providing care to HIV-infected individuals and populations.

 By virtue of their training, family physicians and other primary care providers, including physician assistants and nurse practitioners, are particularly well suited to provide this type of comprehensive, longitudinal care with an emphasis on addressing multiple medical co-morbidities, and preventive care (UN AIDS 2012 Global Report).
 It is well documented that the quality of HIV care provided by generalists with HIV experience is comparable to that of infectious disease (ID) specialists.
 Studies have also shown that general practitioners, when compared with ID physicians, are significantly more comfortable with the management of several comorbidities such as depression, diabetes, hypertension, and hyperlipidemia.
 These conditions are commonly encountered in HIV-infected individuals.

-It is well established that effective HIV care leads to effective suppression of ...
+It is well established that effective HIV care leads to effective ...